vyperlang/vyper/docs/control-structures.rst

 ``if`` statements
 =================

-The ``if`` statement is a control flow construct used for conditional execution:
+The ``if`` statement is a control-flow construct used for conditional execution:

 .. code-block:: python